22 Ways to Increase Serotonin Levels

 Turmeric isn't just a spice in our pantries.
 It can also be used as an antidepressant and increase overall serotonin levels in the brain.
 Studies of turmeric and serotonin in animals found it to affect serotonin and dopamine, change stress-related parts of the brain, and protect mitochondria.

 #16.
 Eat Tryptophan-rich Foods

 Tryptophan-rich foods increase the synthesis of serotonin in the brain.
 Such foods as milk, chicken, eggs, tofu, nuts, turkey, cottage cheese, soy beans, and red meat can increase your tryptophan intake.
-Source.

 #17.
 Eat More Carbohydrates